 degree program if the student wishes to pursue further studies.
 Students must achieve

 a "C" or better in the required computer courses.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-If you plan to transfer to a four-year college/university, please check with your advisor and the Student Success Center as soon as possible.
+If you plan to transfer to a four-year college/university, please check with your advisor and the Advising Center staff as soon as possible.

 Successful completion of this program qualifies a student to apply for a Certificate in Applications User Specialist.

 Required Computer Technology Courses

 |COMP-114||Mobile Application Development|

 |Computer Technology 200-Level Elective||Computer Technology 200-Level Elective|

 PREPARATION FOR EMPLOYMENT